-- 1 cup oats (I used old fashion)
+- 1 cup oats I used old fashion

-- 1/2 teaspoon cream of tarter You can leave this out if you don't have it.
+- ½ teaspoon cream of tarter You can leave this out if you don't have it.

-- 1.5 tablespoons corn startch
+- 1.5 tablespoons corn starch

 - 1.5 teaspoons vanilla extract

-- 1 cup chocolate chips
+- ⅔ cup chocolate chips*

-- Add your baking soda, salt, cream of tarter, and corn starch.
+- Add your baking soda, salt, cream of tartar, and corn starch.
 Mix.
-Add your flour and oats and mix into mixture until just incorporated.
+Add your flour and oats and mix into the mixture until just incorporated.
 Then hand mix with a spatula your chocolate chips in.

 - Use a cookie scoop and scoop your cookies onto either a greased cookie sheet or Silpat on a cookie sheet.
 Cook about 12 cookie dough balls on a sheet.
 Put in the oven for 8-9 minutes. ( I use a 1.5-inch cookie scoop; if you use a bigger one, you will get fewer cookies and need to cook longer).
 Do not over-bake.
 They will seem slightly underdone.
 Let sit for about 3-5 minutes, and then remove and place on a cooling rack.
 Repeat with the remainder of the dough.